-Special Operations Response Team (SORT) - SORT is a 15-person team that includes EMTs, breachers, marksmen, chemical agents, defensive tactics, repelling, Security Threat Group (STG) identification, mobile field force and tactical operators.
+Special Operations Response Team (SORT) - SORT consists of 13 operators that are trained in the following roles and skill sets: EMTs, breachers, marksmen, chemical agents, defensive tactics, repelling, Security Threat Group (STG) identification, mobile field force and tactical operators.

 Canine Unit - This unit is deployed throughout the state on a daily basis.
-The Canine Unit consists of one supervisor, 13 handlers and a total of 26 canines.
+The Canine Unit consists of two supervisors, 13 handlers and a total of 27 canines.
 The unit can perform a variety of tasks, from narcotic searches of people and property to the tracking of criminals as well as missing persons.
 Other functions include explosive device detection, cellular phone detection, tobacco detection, evidence recovery, criminal apprehension, and passive and aggressive scent detection.
 The unit also provides demonstrations to schools and civic organizations.